 Finally, durability.
 It’s still too early to tell how these will hold up to the beating I put on my clothes.
 But I took a nasty digger the other day and thought for sure I’d gouged something, maybe nipped open a seam.
 Nope.
 I also ran my crampons over the gaiters just to see if the spikes got caught and nothing.

 As part of their commitment to saving the environment, Patagonia intends for their gear to last beyond a season, beyond a few seasons.
 Compared to 90% of the ski and snowboard pants on the market, these just FEEL next-level rugged.
 They stand behind this so much that Patagonia has their Ironclad Agreement on all their products.
 That means if they don’t perform the way you thought, you can return them for a repair, replacement or refund.
 And Damage due to wear and tear will be repaired at a reasonable charge.

-Sizewise, I’ve been a large for 21 years.
-I’m a large in street pant and sometimes XL.
-Through the legs these pants feel great but I was swimming in the waist, even with the adjustable internal belt.
+Sizewise, I’ve been a size large for 21 years.
+I’m large in street pants and sometimes XL.
+Through the legs, these pants feel great but I was swimming in the waist, even with the adjustable internal belt.
 So apparently a 36 is now medium?
 Otherwise, these were killer in all aspects.

 Just remember to get it a size smaller than you normally would.
 Now, you can stop worrying about what pants you want this winter and you can move onto the “sexier” items on your list.
 The Patagonia Snowshot Pants ($199.00) got your tail covered.